 See Tami's Story

-Prescription opioids are powerful medications that have a short-term role to help relieve pain after surgery or injury, or for certain health conditions.
+Prescription opioids are useful medications that have a short-term role to help relieve pain after surgery or injury, or for certain health conditions.
 However, when they are prescribed at too high of a dose and for too long of a time, there can be serious risks.
 Because of this, our society is seeing the harmful effects of opioids through an increase in addiction and deaths from opioid overdose.
 The key to patient safety and effective pain management is to ensure that opioids are used as intended, and to consider alternative pain management options as part of each patient's plan of care.

-The Bryan Health Pain Management and Opioid Stewardship Program is a powerful collaboration of doctors, nurses, therapists, pharmacists and others.
+The Bryan Health Pain Management and Opioid Stewardship Program is a collaboration of doctors, nurses, therapists, pharmacists and others.
 The program's focus is to promote the safe use of opioids and effective pain management options including non-opioid medications and non-medication treatments.

 Overcoming Opioid Addiction